Yearling, The - E-Guide

 When reality strikes, and the family finds themselves facing hunger because of the deer, Jody must make decisions that will take him through the passage from boyhood to manhood.

-Suggestions for Further Reading: We include an in-depth reading list of more plays by the same author(s) and other books that tie in with, or are similar to, The Yearling.
-Movie suggestions included.
+Suggestions for Further Reading: We offer a comprehensive reading list that includes additional works by the same author(s) and other books that share thematic or stylistic connections to The Yearling, as well as movie suggestions.

-All of the unit lessons are written from a Christian perspective!
+All of Progeny Press' language arts PDF download unit lessons are written from a Christian worldview!

-• Provides the study guide in universally compatible PDF format (works on Mac AND Windows)
+• Contains the complete study guide in universally compatible PDF format (works on Mac AND Windows)

 • No costly software purchases necessary